5 Random Pages

 Longtown Munitions Depot

 Longtown munitions depot lies immediately to the southwest of the town of Longtown.
-Now (2007) known as DSDA (Defence Storage and Distribution Agency) Longtown, the depot was formerly known as DM Longtown, BAD Longtown, and CAD Longtown.
+The depot now known once again as DSDA (Defence Storage and Distribution Agency) Longtown and previously as DM Longtown, BAD Longtown, and CAD Longtown.

 The town of Longtown actually lies in England, but belongs in Secret Scotland because it marked the eastern extent of the largest munitions factory in the world, HM Factory, Gretna, constructed during World War I.